 Instructions

-- Pour the cake batter into both loaf tins and bake for 40 minutes.
+- Pour the batter into the loaf pan.

 Notes